dylan-lang/opendylan/documentation/library-reference/source/win32/index.rst

 The Open Dylan Win32 API has been constructed from several Dylan libraries.
-Win32 functionality is divided among these libraries, matching the contents of Microsoft’s DLLs, allowing Dylan applications to avoid references to DLLs they do not need to use.
+Win32 functionality is divided among these libraries, matching the contents of Microsoft's DLLs, allowing Dylan applications to avoid references to DLLs they do not need to use.

 With the exception of changes necessitated by Dylan naming conventions